AmoghJohri/Gold-Coins/README.md

     print "Number of steps required : " + steps
 ```

-## Proof of the algorithm
+## Proof Of The Algorithm
 ### Proof Of Correctness
 Proving by induction
 #### Base Cases:
 1. number of coins = 1

-    - Pop the element since it is odd.
+    - Pop the coin since it is odd.

     - Array formed is empty.